-A normal EKG does not exclude coronary artery disease; it means that there may be narrowing of the coronary arteries that has yet to cause heart muscle damage.
-An abnormal EKG may be a “normal” variant for a patient and the result has to be interpreted based upon the patient's circumstances.
+A normal EKG does not exclude cardiovascular disease and coronary artery blockage; there may be narrowing of the coronary arteries that has yet to cause heart muscle damage.
+An abnormal EKG may be a "normal" variant for that patient and the result has to be interpreted based upon the patient's circumstances.

 If possible, an EKG should be compared to previous tracings looking for changes in the electrical conduction patterns.

-It would make sense that during exercise, the heart is asked to work harder and if the heart could be monitored and evaluated during that exercise, the test could uncover abnormalities in heart function.
+It would make sense that during exercise, the heart is asked to work harder and if the heart could be monitored and evaluated during that exercise, a test might uncover abnormalities in heart function.
 That exercise may occur by asking the patient to walk on a treadmill or ride a bicycle while at the same time, an electrocardiogram is being performed.
-Medications (adenosine, persantine, dobutamine) can be used to stimulate the heart, if the patient cannot exercise because of poor conditioning or because of an underlying medical condition.
+Medications (adenosine, persantine, dobutamine) can be used to stimulate the heart if the patient is unable to exercise because of poor conditioning or because of an underlying medical condition.